 Very long DMs can read incompletely in the DM list.
-Using [ d to read the details area will speak the full DM text in such cases, as will navigating across the line to the "Post" column using JAWS table navigation commands.
+Using [ d or the F2 toggle to read the details area will speak the full DM text in such cases, as will navigating across the line to the "Post" column using JAWS table navigation commands.

 The script prefix key, [, conflicts with the OpenTween command for moving to the tweet to which the current tweet is a reply.
 To use this OpenTween command, type the keystroke twice instead of just once.

 The background color of the Details area in the "Font & Color" Settings page is not announced by JAWS.
 Neither are the colors in the Backgrounds page.

 Dialogs for setting text colors from the "Font & Color" Settings page are not easy to use with JAWS.

 The scripts may sometimes stop performing certain tasks until the next restart.
 Examples include profile

 screen reorganizations for Ins+B and some field labeling.
 This is caused by the JAWS

 GetControlIDString function ceasing to return any values until the next JAWS restart.
 This should

 be fixed in JAWS itself and is not possible to fix via scripting without requiring JAWS 14.0 at a minimum.